 According to Deloitte, Digital India has the potential to create an incremental 20%-30% in GDP by 2025, as well as add Rs ₹74 lakh crore (USD $1 trillion) to the Indian economy, leading to improvements notably in education, banking, and healthcare, along with increased overall job opportunities for a more tech-literate population.

-Should the Digital India campaign continue its success, new sources of wealth will emerge, which in turn, will increase demand for that wealth to be professionally managed.
+And with this success, new sources of wealth will emerge, which in turn, will increase demand for that wealth to be professionally managed.

 And with a population increasingly accustomed to digital and mobile access, wealth and asset management firms in India should be ready to deliver on digital and mobile platforms.